 We answer as many questions as possible, as quickly as possible, and post commonly asked questions here.

-Once you know more, we hope you’ll help us get the word out about why this superfood is so “Amaizingly” good for you.™About Suntava Purple CornQ: Has Suntava Purple Corn been genetically modified (GMO)?Q. What kinds of products are made with Suntava Purple Corn?Q: What is the difference between Suntava Purple Corn and other colored corn including blue corn?Q: How does Suntava Purple Corn taste compared to yellow corn?Q. Do you have any job openings or internship opportunities?Health QuestionsQ: What are anthocyanins?Q: What health benefits do anthocyanins provide?Q: What other foods contain anthocyanins?Q: What level of anthocyanins should we consume daily?Q: In addition to anthocyanins what other nutritional benefits does purple corn provide?Q: What is an ORAC Score and what does it mean in terms of health benefits?Q: What is the ideal ORAC Score we should look to consume daily?Cooking with Suntava Purple CornQ: Where can I get Suntava Purple Corn flour?Q: What foods can I make at home using Suntava Purple Corn?Q: What are some recipes using purple corn?Q: Can Suntava Purple Corn be cooked and eaten in the same way as sweet corn?Q. Will my baked items using Suntava Purple Corn meal be purple?Q: What is the best way to store the flour or meal?Q: What is the difference between whole grain flours/meals and non?More BackgroundQ: Why is Suntava Purple Corn so much better than other specialty corns?Q: Is the kernel purple all the way through?Q: When Suntava Purple Corn is grown, is the entire plant purple too?Q: Where does Suntava Purple Corn come from originally?Q: Where is Suntava Purple Corn grown?Q: Has Suntava Purple Corn been genetically modified (GMO)?
+Once you know more, we hope you’ll help us get the word out about why this superfood is so “Amaizingly” good for you.™About Suntava Purple CornQ: Has Suntava Purple Corn been genetically modified (GMO)?Q. What kinds of products are made with Suntava Purple Corn?Q: What is the difference between Suntava Purple Corn and other colored corn including blue corn?Q: How does Suntava Purple Corn taste compared to yellow corn?Q. Do you have any job openings or internship opportunities?Q. Do you sell Suntava Purple Corn seed to farmers?Health QuestionsQ: What are anthocyanins?Q: What health benefits do anthocyanins provide?Q: What other foods contain anthocyanins?Q: What level of anthocyanins should we consume daily?Q: In addition to anthocyanins what other nutritional benefits does purple corn provide?Q: What is an ORAC Score and what does it mean in terms of health benefits?Q: What is the ideal ORAC Score we should look to consume daily?Cooking with Suntava Purple CornQ: Where can I get Suntava Purple Corn flour?Q: What foods can I make at home using Suntava Purple Corn?Q: What are some recipes using purple corn?Q: Can Suntava Purple Corn be cooked and eaten in the same way as sweet corn?Q. Will my baked items using Suntava Purple Corn meal be purple?Q: What is the best way to store the flour or meal?Q: What is the difference between whole grain flours/meals and non?More BackgroundQ: Why is Suntava Purple Corn so much better than other specialty corns?Q: Is the kernel purple all the way through?Q: When Suntava Purple Corn is grown, is the entire plant purple too?Q: Where does Suntava Purple Corn come from originally?Q: Where is Suntava Purple Corn grown?Q: Has Suntava Purple Corn been genetically modified (GMO)?

 A: No. Suntava Purple Corn has not been genetically modified.
 It has been bred through traditional breeding processes which involves the growing the corn over its typical growth cycle and being bred with corn plants having desired characteristics.
 Q. What kinds of products are made with Suntava Purple Corn?